Case Study: Building TeamCook in a week

 The idea can be summed up as Kitchen Stories meets Houseparty.

-I remember a late night ideation we got with friends after college where we threw ideas at first and then focused on what topics we know so that we can be relevant in this field.
-On this night, I pitched an idea that is a by-product of an older product idea I've had.
+I remember a late-night ideation with friends after college where we threw ideas at first and then focused on what topics we knew so we could be relevant.
+On this night, I pitched an idea that’s a by-product of an older one I’ve had.

-Basically, TeamCook (caught the joke here?) is just about cooking in real-time with a friend or a group of friends.
-One of them is the chef showing how to follow the recipe's steps (or you can all be experimenting).
-At that time, we were not so excited by the idea but with quarantine, we just got a momentum.
-When lockdown started, a friend started every day to send us video of her cooking something different and teaching us how to do the same and so I thought: what if I revive this app idea?
+Basically, TeamCook (caught the joke?) is just about cooking in real time with a friend or a group of friends.
+One of them is the chef showing how to follow the recipe’s steps (or you can all be experimenting).
+At that time, we were not so excited by the idea, but with quarantine we got a momentum.
+When lockdown started, a friend started sending us videos of her cooking something different every day and teaching us how to do the same.
+So I thought: what if I revive this app idea?

 Why?

-There are many reasons for building TeamCook.
-The first one is obviously to focus my mind every day during lockdown because going roughly from 1 to 0 in a day was a huge punch in the face.
-Another one is to master react-native and make sure the template I made is adaptive.
-This also allowed me to learn more about WebRTC and it's always useful to master new technology as it pushes back our capacities.
-And well, it's always a good idea to keep learning, it's good for our brain!
+Many reasons.
+The first: focus my mind every day during lockdown — going from 1 to 0 in a day was a huge punch.
+Another: master react-native and make sure my template is adaptive.
+This also let me learn more about WebRTC.
+Mastering new tech pushes back our capacities.
+And it’s always a good idea to keep learning.

 How?

-When I start working on a new idea, it's good to do some researches and look for similar apps on App Store, Product Hunt, GitHub...
-The aim is to simplify your tasks, look for different approaches and improve our UX/UI.
+When I start working on a new idea, it’s good to research and look for similar apps on the App Store, Product Hunt, GitHub.
+The aim: simplify your tasks, look for different approaches, and improve UX/UI.

-I've looked for existing repo, libraries, documentations, etc. Then I wrote a list of basic features required: authentication, friendship, recipes database and live videoroom.
+I looked for existing repos, libraries, documentation.
+Then I wrote a list of basic features required: authentication, friendship, recipes database, and live videoroom.

-By cross-checking needs and research data, I've been able to gain a lot of time where I'd usually have wasted hours coding useless and overdone things.
+Cross-checking needs and research data, I gained a lot of time where I’d usually have wasted hours coding useless and overdone things.

-Once these steps were done, I was able to fork my react-native template, remove the unnecessary parts and start adding UI and features.
-The tech stack is react-native for the app, Firebase for authentication and Node.js server for backend with Socket.io.
-I also had to find recipes index, which was already done thanks to prior research.
+Once those steps were done, I forked my react-native template, removed the unnecessary parts, and started adding UI and features.
+The tech stack is react-native for the app, Firebase for authentication, and a Node.js server for backend with Socket.io.
+I also had to find a recipe index, which was already done thanks to prior research.

 Mockups of TeamCook running on an iPhone

-Recipes are picked accordingly to your phone local language in a specific index, both in French or in English (as the fallback language).
+Recipes are picked according to your phone’s local language in a specific index, both in French or English (as the fallback language).

-Quickly, I added in that order: authentication, friendship system (search user and friend request), recipes (search and details) and then video WebRTC.
+Quickly, I added in this order: authentication, friendship system (search user and friend request), recipes (search and details), and then video WebRTC.

 Problems

-What's missing now to be a real production-ready app is a true design, push notifications and socket permissions.
+What’s missing now to be a real production-ready app: a true design, push notifications, and socket permissions.

-WebRTC has been a real challenger here.
-I've been reading dozens of papers, documentations, tutorials and existing code to make it work.
+WebRTC has been a real challenger.
+I read dozens of papers, docs, tutorials, and existing code to make it work.

 Now what?

-Good question!
 The prototype is now sleeping on my computer and on my phone.
-I'm not sure if it's going to be released anytime soon as I'm taking a break from the maker universe.
-Maybe the app is going to be open-sourced, maybe it's going to be changed to adapt to the main app idea I have for years now.
-We'll see 🤷♂️ _
+I’m not sure if it’s going to be released anytime soon as I’m taking a break from the maker universe.
+Maybe the app will be open-sourced, maybe it will be changed to adapt to the main app idea I’ve had for years.
+We’ll see.

-Thanks for reading, please reach me on Twitter or by mail if you have any feedback!
+Thanks for reading.
+Reach me on Twitter or by mail if you have feedback.